M4sterMoroni/Opsfleet-technical/Design/README.md

         *   **IAM Roles for Nodes**: Assign a unique IAM role to each node group with least-privilege permissions (e.g., permissions to pull images from ECR, write logs to CloudWatch, and necessary EKS permissions).
         *   **Instance Metadata Service (IMDSv2)**: Enforce IMDSv2 on worker nodes to protect against SSRF vulnerabilities.
         *   **Runtime Security**: Implement runtime security monitoring on nodes using tools like Falco, Aqua Security, or Sysdig to detect anomalous behavior and potential intrusions.
 Consider AWS GuardDuty for EKS runtime monitoring.
+        *   **Compute Options**: While EC2-based worker nodes (via Managed Node Groups or Karpenter) provide maximum flexibility and are suitable for sustained workloads, consider **AWS Fargate for EKS** for specific use cases such as:
+            *   Stateless applications with spiky or unpredictable load.
+            *   Batch processing jobs.
+            *   Development/test environments where eliminating node management simplifies operations.
+            Fargate allows running pods without managing the underlying EC2 instances, trading some control for operational simplicity.
         *   **Instance Types**: Use a mix of EC2 instance types.
 Consider Graviton for price-performance.
 Ensure instances chosen have up-to-date CPU microcode.
         *   **Spot Instances**: Use with caution for production workloads.
 If used, ensure the application is truly fault-tolerant and that Karpenter/Cluster Autoscaler can quickly replace them.
 Limit use for security-sensitive components if possible.
 *   **Scaling**:
     *   **Horizontal Pod Autoscaler (HPA)**: Scale pods based on metrics.
     *   **Cluster Autoscaler / Karpenter**: Scale nodes.
 Ensure scaling policies are tuned to prevent resource exhaustion while optimizing costs.